kaaproject/kaa/doc/Administration-guide/Tenants-and-applications-management/index.md

 Tenant developer can create SDKs based on customer requirements, set the Kaa schemas, create [endpoint groups]({{root_url}}Programming-guide/Key-platform-features/Endpoint-groups/), control the [notification]({{root_url}}Programming-guide/Key-platform-features/Notifications/) processes, etc.

-To log in to the Administration UI as a tenant developer, use the previously generated credentials.
+To log in to the Administration UI as a tenant developer, use the previously generated credentials or [default credentials]({{root_url}}Getting-started/#administration-ui).

 To customize the account, follow the same procedure as described in the [Kaa administrator](#kaa-administrator) section.